 Assuming Chester County is the right place, you’re not likely to find a vital record from 1818, and unfortunately, no magical record is guaranteed to give you the information you need.
 Instead, search for records on all the members of the Lemon family and create a timeline of their locations and dates.
 Eventually the clues will add up to answers.
 Here are some records to search for:

 - Baptismal and other religious records.
 Lutheran, Reformed, Quaker, Moravian and Roman Catholic were common denominations in Pennsylvania.
 Check the Family History Library (FHL) online catalog for records from churches in Chester County.
 (Run a place search on the county, then click the church records heading.)

 - Court records.
-If you know when Lemons father died, look for will and estate records.
-But your ancestors could have shown up in court records for land purchases, trials and otehr reasons.
+If you know when Lemon’s father died, look for will and estate records.
+But your ancestors could have shown up in court records for land purchases, trials and other reasons.
 The subscription site Ancestry.com has an index to Chester County wills from 1713 to 1825 and a court records index covering the late 1600s to the mid-1700s.
-The FHL has some microfilmed county court records and indexes and try the Pennsylvania State Archives (see below).

 - Tax records.
-Everyone had to pay taxes, so search for Lemons in Chester County tax records (alson on FHL microfilm) when your ancestors lived there.
+Everyone had to pay taxes, so search for Lemons in Chester County tax records when your ancestors lived there.

 - Newspapers: Since Ben Franklin started the Pennsylvania Gazette, newspapers have been a fixture in the Keystone State.
-Find out which papers covered Chester County, and where theyre available, at the Chronicling America Web site.
+Find out which papers covered Chester County, and where they’re available, at the Chronicling America Web site.
 Also visit the Pennsylvania Newspaper Project site.
-Several sources for online newspaper databases are listed on our Web site.